By Amon Samwel – Art in Tanzania internship

 - The hailstone is pushed to the bottom of the thunderstorms by its downdraft.

-- During thunderstorms, the Earth’s surface has a positive charge.
-Because the positive charge attracts, the negative charge at the bottom of the thunder clouds wants to link up with the positive charge of the earth’s surface.
+- During thunderstorms, the Earth’s surface becomes positively charged.
+Because the positive charge attracts, the negative charge at the bottom of the thunderclouds wants to link up with the positive charge of the Earth’s surface.

 - Once the negative charge at the bottom of the cloud gets large enough, a flow of negative charge rushes towards the earth’s surface.
 This is known as the “stepped leader,”

-- The positive charge of the earth’s surface is attracted to this stepped leader, so a flow of positive charge moves into the air.
-When the stepped leader and the positive charge from the earth meet a storm.
+- The positive charge of the Earth’s surface is attracted to this stepped leader, causing a flow of positive charge to move into the air when the stepped leader and the positive charge from the Earth meet a storm.

 THUNDERSTORM

 This term refers to violent convective storms accompanied by thunder and lightning, usually localized and lived.
 Vertical air motion, considerable humidity, and instability combine to create towering cumulonimbus clouds.
-It frequently occurs with storms like hurricanes, tornadoes, and fronts, especially cold fronts in mid-latitude cyclones and orographic lifting.
+It frequently occurs with storms, such as hurricanes, tornadoes, and cold fronts in mid-latitude cyclones, as well as orographic lifting.

 Types of Thunderstorm